lisa-lumos/Snowflake/04-databases-tables-views.md

 All tables created in a transient schema, as well as all schemas created in a transient database, are transient by definition.
 It cannot be changed to other table types.

 ## External Tables
+The data in an external table is stored in files in an external stage.
+It stores metadata about the data files (filename, version identifier, ...), so you can query a file in an external stage as if it were inside a database.
+Can access data supported by COPY INTO statements.

+This metadata can be manually refreshed (charged as cloud services), or configured to auto-refresh using event notifications from your cloud service (within snowpipe charges).
+AUTO_REFRESH_REGISTRATION_HISTORY table function, EXTERNAL_TABLES View, etc shows history of metadata and credits consumption.

+External tables are read-only.
+Views/materialized views can be created based on them.

+All external tables include the following columns:
+- VALUE - A VARIANT col of one row in the external file; select * returns this col
+- METADATA$FILENAME - A pseudo col of path_in_stage/filename for each file
+- METADATA$FILE_ROW_NUMBER - A pseudo col of row number for each row.

+You can create additional virtual cols as expressions using the VALUE cols and/or the 2 pseudo cols.

+Recommend external tables to be partitioned to improve query performance.

+Similar to tables, the query results for external tables persist for 24 hours, as long as metadata is not refreshed.

 ## Search Optimization service